MakerDen/Maker-Den-NETMF/README.md

 *Documentation in progress*

+# Getting Started

+The getting started lab code and the complete [Maker Den Lab Guide ](https://github.com/MakerDen/IoT-Maker-Den-NETMF/blob/master/MakerDen/Lab%20Code/IoT%20Maker%20Den%20v2.0.pdf) (click Raw to open in Adobe Reader) can be found in the Lab Code folder in the Maker Den Project.

 # First time deploying code to your Netduino
 After either downloading or cloning the source code you will need to reset the .NET Micro Framework Deployment Transport.